-On August 12, Frank Juarez, former president of American Postal Workers Union Local 6768, was sentenced in U.S. District Court for the Eastern District of Texas to three years of probation, of which 180 days must be served in home detention, for embezzling funds from the Plano union.
-He also was ordered to pay $21,151 in restitution and a $100 assessment.
-Juarez had been charged in February.
-No information is available as to a guilty plea.
+On October 28, Michael Zaborski, former secretary-treasurer for United Transportation Union Local 1962, was sentenced in U.S. District Court for the Northern District of Ohio to five years probation for embezzling $41,226.54 in funds from the Fremont, Ohio union.
+He also was ordered to pay outstanding restitution in the amount of $39,829.
+Zaborski had been indicted in May, and pleaded guilty in June.
 The actions follow an investigation by the U.S. Labor Department's Office of Labor-Management Standards.